projectmesa/mesa/docs/intro-tutorial.rst

 Getting started with Mesa is easy.
 In this tutorial, we will walk through creating a simple model which will illustrate Mesa's core features.

+**Note:** This tutorial is a work-in-progress.
+If you find any errors or bugs, or just find something unclear or confusing, `let us know <https://github.com/projectmesa/mesa/issues>`_!

 We'll start from a very simple model of agents exchanging money; then add space and allow the agents to walk around.
 Next, we'll cover two of Mesa's analytic tools: the data collector and batch runner classes.
 Then we'll add an interactive visualization which lets us watch the model as it runs.
 Finally, for users who are comfortable with JavaScript, we go over how to write your own visualization module.

 .. contents:: Tutorial Contents